Four High-Protein Vegetarian Alternatives to Soy

-One such blog, Zen to Fitness, caught my eye with a post called Four Healthy Alternatives to Chicken.
+The blog Zen to Fitness caught my eye with a post called Four Healthy Alternatives to Chicken.

 My first thought: